Dynamical preparation of stripe states in spin-orbit coupled gases: Validity of the three-mode approximation

 In the main text, we exemplify the realization of the protocol with simulated drives along two different trajectories in the $\Omega-\epsilon$ plane of the most excited phase diagram of the effective three-mode model.
-In both cases, the trajectories start at $\Omega = 0.65$.
+In both cases, the trajectories start at $\Omega = 0.65$, and we set $N(0) = 10^4$.
 In general, with $\tilde{g_2} \propto \Omega ^2$, the energy scale of the effective model is enhanced at larger $\Omega$, which reduces the preparation time and the relative impact of the heating mechanisms and of photon scattering loss.
-However, the validity of the three-mode cut-off is progressively more challenged as $\Omega$ is increased, as illustrated in Fig.\,\ref{Fig_few_mode_robustness}.
-In this way, the realization could be optimized differently depending on the experimental circumstances.
+However, the validity of the three-mode model is progressively more challenged as $\Omega$ is increased.
+Similarly, at any given density, the robustness of the protocol strongly depends on the number of particles, as exemplified in Fig.\,\ref{Fig_few_mode_robustness}.

+Note that different physical quantities are affected differently by the value of $f_\mathrm{3M}$.
 For instance, macroscopic entanglement preparation is expected to be very sensitive to the full quantum structure of the prepared state.
-On the contrary, the supersolid properties of the prepared states are less sensitive to the leakage of probability amplitude out of the three-mode description.
+Thus, even tiny reduction of $f_\mathrm{3M}$ are expected to result in considerable reduction of entanglement.
+On the contrary, the macroscopic spin transfer is less sensitive to the the leakage of probability amplitude out of the three-mode description, as exemplified in Fig.\,\ref{Fig_few_mode_robustness}.
+As a consequence, the optimal experimental parameters will be strongly dependent on the physical observables of interest.